-SPP used six seasonal models to study the PID 223 to EES.Network 125 MW request for the requested service period.
-The SPP 2008 Series Quarter 4 STEP/TSR Cases-2010 Summer Peak (10SP), 2010/11 Winter Peak (10WP), 2013 Summer Peak (13SP), 2013/14 Winter Peak (13WP), and 2018 Summer Peak (18SP)-were used to study the impact of the 125 MW transfer on the system during the planning horizon from 6/1/2010 to 10/1/2018.
+SPP used six seasonal models to study the PID 224 to EES.Network 100 MW request for the requested service period.
+The SPP 2008 Series Quarter 4 STEP/TSR Cases-2009 Winter Peak (09WP), 2010 Summer Peak (10SP), 2010/11 Winter Peak (10WP), 2013 Summer Peak (13SP), 2013/14 Winter Peak (13WP), and 2018 Summer Peak (18SP)-were used to study the impact of the 100 MW transfer on the system during the planning horizon from 12/1/2009 to 10/1/2018.
+Also included in these models is PID 223 due to the prior queue position.
 The Summer Peak models apply to June through September and the Winter Peak models apply to December through March.

 The chosen base case models were modified to reflect the current modeling information, including an EES modified dispatch order of EES system generation using the economic dispatch activity (ECDI) in PSSE.
 This activity utilizes (.ecd) files provided by the SPP ICT department.
-From the five seasonal models, five system scenarios were developed.
+From the six seasonal models, five system scenarios were developed.
 Scenario 1 includes SWPP OASIS transmission requests not already included in the SPP 2008 Series Cases flowing in a West to East direction with ERCOTN HVDC Tie South to North, ERCOTE HVDC Tie East to West, SPS exporting, and SPS importing from the Lamar HVDC Tie.
 Scenario 2 includes transmission requests not already included in the SPP 2008 Series Cases flowing in an East to West direction with ERCOTN HVDC tie North to South, ERCOTE HVDC tie East to West, SPS importing, and SPS exporting to the Lamar HVDC Tie.
-Scenario 3 includes transmission requests not already included in the SPP 2008 Series Cases flowing in a South to North direction with ERCOTN HVDC tie South to North, ERCOTE HVDC tie East to West,
+Scenario 3 includes transmission requests not already included in the SPP 2008 Series Cases flowing in a SPS importing, and SPS exporting to the Lamar HVDC Tie.
+Scenario 3 includes transmission requests not already included in the SPP 2008 Series Cases flowing in a SPS importing, and SPS exporting to the Lamar HVDC Tie.
+Scenario 3 includes transmission requests not already included in the SPP 2008 Series Cases flowing in a South to West, SPS importing, and SPS exporting to the Lamar HVDC Tie.
+Scenario 3 includes transmission requests not already included in the SPP 2008 Series Cases flowing in a South to West, SPS importing, and SPS exporting to the Lamar HVDC Tie.
+Scenario 3 includes transmission requests not already included in the SPP 2008 Series Cases flowing in a South to South to

-SPS exporting, and SPS exporting to the Lamar HVDC Tie.
+SPP AFFECTED SYSTEM STUDY (SPP-ASA-2009-003) July 7, 2009 Page 5 of 9 North direction with ERCOTN HVDC tie South to North, ERCOTE HVDC tie East to West, SPS exporting, and SPS exporting to the Lamar HVDC Tie.
 Scenario 4 includes transmission requests not already included in the SPP 2008 Series Cases flowing in a North to South direction with ERCOTN HVDC tie North to South, ERCOTE HVDC tie East to West, SPS importing, and SPS importing from the Lamar HVDC tie.
 Scenario 5 includes all transmission not already included in the SPP 2008 Cases with ERCOTN North to South, ERCOTE East to West, SPS importing and SPS exporting to the Lamar HVDC tie.
 The system scenarios were developed to minimize counter flows from previously confirmed, higher priority requests not included in the MDWG Base Case.